- Charles King, Midnight at the Pera Palace: the birth of modern Istanbul (2014)

 It was now possible to remember, even pine for, a specific and imagined world at the exact moment when it seemed to be slipping away into the irretrievable past.
 There was little specifically Ottoman about these memories, at least not in the sense of thinking wistfully about sultans, harems, and the recumbent life of pashas and beys…

-If jazz, and clubs like Maxim, catered for the more well-to-do, the pulse of the demi-monde was a more gritty popular music (to which I’ll devote a separate post).
-“Rebetika” songs expressed both nostalgia and pain; narcotics were both a stimulant and a theme.
+If jazz, and clubs like Maxim, catered for the more well-to-do, the pulse of the demi-monde was a more gritty popular music (to which I devote a separate post).
+What were known in Greece as rebetika songs expressed both nostalgia and pain; narcotics were both a stimulant and a theme.
 Ethnic minorities and women were prominent on this scene.
 King provides vignettes on Roza Eskenazi, Hrant Kerkulian, and Seyyan—respectively Jewish, Armenian, and Muslim; “had it not been for the collapse of the Ottoman Empire, their lives might have been mapped out mainly within the confines of those religiously defined communities”.
 Such performers now achieved stardom through the new recording industry, bolstered by migration.

 King ends the chapter by introducing the two enterprising migrant families.
 The Zildjians, from an Armenian background, had long supplied cymbals to Ottoman military bands.
 Having fled the violence for the USA around 1915, they were back in Istanbul by the 1920s, still making cymbals—now largely for the export market, since the Ottoman bands were in decline.
 But they returned to the States, setting up a prosperous business in Massachusetts for the thriving jazz scene.
 And the Ertegün brothers, sons of a Turkish diplomat based in Washington DC, went on to launch Atlantic Records in 1947.